 Apart from content engagement metrics, you can gather valuable insights for your content strategy through ways such as:

-Travel content creator Alexa Renee says, “I often use my Questions Sticker on my Instagram Stories to survey my audience on the content they’d like to see, or the questions they need answers to.”
+- Direct feedback from polls, surveys, and DMs: Travel content creator Alexa Renee says, “I often use my Questions Sticker on my Instagram Stories to survey my audience on the content they’d like to see, or the questions they need answers to.”
 Kat Norton also uses polls to find out what her audience really cares about.

-Check out the pages of other influencers to know the type of content they’re putting out, and apply these learnings to your own page.
+- Competitor research: Check out the pages of other influencers to know the type of content they’re putting out, and apply these learnings to your own page.

 Interacting with your audience helps you build trust and strengthen your bond with them.
 That’s because content creation is a two-way street.
 As you publish posts on social media, your audience might leave comments under your videos, or reply to your Instagram Stories.
 Respond to them so it doesn’t seem like your audience is screaming into the void.